SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Foreword/index.md

 homepage: false
 ---

 Strange, Susan.
 "Foreword."
-In *Transcending the State-Global Divide: A Neostructuralist Agenda in International Relations*, Ronen P. Palan, Barry Gills, editors. vii-viii.
+In *Transcending the State-Global Divide: A Neostructuralist Agenda in International Relations*, edited by Ronen P. Palan, Barry Gills, vii-viii.
 London: Lynne Rienner Publishers, 1994.

 This is merely a brief supportive introduction to a collection of papers which were developed from a seminar organised by Strange at the European University Institute, Florence in May 1990.